Alejogb1/job-board/blog-data/how-to-use-soft-validation-aka-tips-or-warning-messages-in-react-hook-form-v7.md

 There are also some good books out there.
 If you want a super deep dive into form handling I'd recommend “Form Design Patterns” by Adam Silver not strictly on react but the underlying principles are the same.
 For a broader React perspective look for something like “Learning React” by Alex Banks and Eve Porcello or “Effective React” by Dan Abramov.

-And for a chuckle (just one okay): Why did the react component break up with the hook?
+And for a chuckle (just one ): Why did the react component break up with the hook?
 Because they said it was getting too complicated and they just needed more space...

 Anyway good luck out there this stuff is tough but you’ll nail it.